mazipan/mazipan.space/src/content/my-hacktoberfest-2019/index.md

 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is an event held by Digital Ocean and Dev.to along with its sponsors and supporters as a celebration of open source software and it open to everyone in global community.

-Hacktoberfest have several rules, but in general you just need to make any certain number (4 in 2019) of pull request to any open source repository.
+Hacktoberfest have several rules, but in general you just need to make any certain number (4 in 2019) of pull request to any open source repository you like.

 Of course you need to sign up first on their website to make sure your contributions is tracked.

 When you made pull request as in the rule of game, you can claim rewards some swags like T-shirt and stickers.

 ## Year of VuejsID